zhwzhong/Guided-Depth-Map-Super-resolution-A-Survey/README.md

 </p>

 ---

 This repository is an official PyTorch implementation of the paper "**Deep Attentional Guided Filtering**"

-✨
-:sparkles:## News

-Our method won the Real DSR Challenge in ICMR 2021.
+## :medal_sports:Our method won the Real DSR Challenge in ICMR 2021.

 The detail information can be fond [here](https://icmr21-realdsr-challenge.github.io/#Leaderboard).